NomanNasirMinhas/NomanNasirMinhas/README.md

 ╚═════╝ ╚══════╝╚══════╝╚═╝         ╚═╝╚═╝  ╚═══╝    ╚══════╝╚═╝╚══════╝╚══════╝╚═╝  ╚═══╝ ╚═════╝╚══════╝
 ```

-> *"The best defense is understanding how the offense thinks."*
+> *"The best defense is understanding how the offense thinks —*
+> *and the best offense is understanding the machine one layer deeper than anyone expects."*

-**🦂 Malware Researcher · Exploit Developer · Red/Purple Team Operator · Science Communicator**
+**🦂 Malware Researcher · Exploit Developer · Kernel Tinkerer · Red/Purple Team Lead · Physicist-at-large**

 ```
-All research conducted in controlled lab environments for ethical R&D and defense purposes.
+All offensive research conducted in controlled lab environments for ethical R&D and defense purposes.
 ```

 </div>